 Establish the general authority you grant your agent or successor agent.
 Initial all subjects that apply.
 Select “(N) All Preceding Subjects” if you wish to grant your agent authority over all the subjects.

-Grant specific authority for activities the agent can perform under your general POA.
+Grant specific authority for activities the agent can perform under your general power of attorney.
 Unless you initial next to the specific authority you wish to grant your agent, these options are specifically excluded from the POA.

-This clause specifies that any agent who is not your ancestor, spouse, or descendant may not use your property to benefit themselves or someone they know unless you provide special instructions to the contrary.
+This clause specifies that any agent who is not your ancestor, spouse, or descendant may not use their property to benefit themselves or someone they know unless you provide special instructions.

 This section is optional.
 If you choose, you can use it to grant extra authority, place additional limitations on the agent’s powers, or waive limitations on authority.

-Select the date upon which the general power of attorney becomes effective.
-You may choose to have it go into effect immediately, upon the principal’s disability or incapacity, or have its effect contingent upon another specific event.
-If you select the third option, detail the event that must occur for the POA to go into effect.
+Select the date upon which the non-durable power of attorney becomes effective.
+You may choose to have the agent’s decision-making rights go into effect immediately or have their effect contingent upon a specific event.

 This section is optional.
-Choose a guardian of your estate in case you become incapacitated, disabled, or otherwise incapable of managing your own affairs.
+Choose a guardian of your estate who can take charge if you become incapacitated, disabled, or otherwise incapable of managing your affairs.

-Below, you can download a General POA template in PDF or Word format:
+Below, you can download a non-durable power of attorney template in PDF or Word format: